hleclerc/Stela/README.md

 A compilation server
 ====================
-(work in progress)

-To reduce the compilation time, Stela runs as a server with a permanent database containing the code for each class or method specialization.
+To reduce the compilation time, Stela runs as a server with a database containing the code for each class or method specialization.

-It dramatically reduces the compilation time, giving the opportunity to rely heavily on the compile-time passes to help the user.
+It significantly reduces the compilation time, giving the opportunity to rely heavily on the compiler to help the user.

-To take an example, the return types are found according to the function code and the input parameters, recursively.
-With a compilation model as the standard C++ one, it would be impossible to generalize that with non prohibitive compilation passes (with C++ templates, each modification implies that everything has to be recompiled).
+To take an example, the return types are found according to function code and input parameters (using the code of the definition).
+With a compilation model as the standard C++ one, it would be impossible to generalize that with non prohibitive compilation passes.

 More generally, *it allows to use template everywhere*.
-Actually, every function or method is template.
-Classes can of course easilly be templated.
+Actually, unless explicitely specified, functions and methods are template.
+Classes can easilly be templated (as shown in the above example).

 Some details on the meta-programming model